-This action is to receive and file the City's seven annual financial statements and five compliance-related reports for the fiscal year ended June 30, 2016.
-All financial statements received an unqualified (or clean) opinion.
-One material weakness in internal controls and two significant deficiencies were identified in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards.
-Management responses are provided for the material weakness and the significant deficiencies.
-The Single Audit report repeats the above three financial statement findings and reports an additional material weakness and six additional significant deficiencies related to federal awards.
-In all cases corrective action has already occurred or an action plan to address the finding has been established.
-A presentation will be made by the City's external auditors, Lance, Soll & Lunghard, LLP at the March 13, 2017 Finance/Audit Committee and City Council meetings.
+This action is to receive and file the City's seven annual financial statements and five compliance-related reports for the fiscal year ended June 30, 2018.
+All financial statements received an unmodified (or clean) opinion.
+The financial statement audit resulted in three findings.
+Two are material weaknesses in internal controls, one a significant deficiency, and no instances of noncompliance.
+These are explained in more detail below.
+The Single Audit Report reiterates these three findings and reports on six additional findings all related to grants.
+In all cases corrective action has already occurred or an action plan to address the findings have been established.
+A presentation will be made by the City's external auditors, Lance, Soll & Lunghard, LLP at the February 11, 2019 Finance/Audit Committee and City Council meetings.